txavier/AutoClutch/README.md

 #Calling the repostory in a method in your core service.
 	_itemRepository.Update(item);

+Or, if your service has inherited IService<item>...

+	_itemService.Update(item);

+#Entire Object Graph Updating
+In previous versions developers using AutoClutch would have to break apart their disconnected object graph and update each child separately.
+This has been done away with in versions 2.0 and later.
+Now you as the developer no longer has to worry about updating each child element.
+In the example above,
+	_itemRepository.Update(item);
+	_itemService.Update(item);
+If the disconnected object "item" has a child element in it "itemChild" and "itemChild" has changed then the above command will update "itemChild" in the database.
+In previous versions of this library you would have to call "_itemService.update(itemChild)" as a separate call, so this subsequent call is now no longer needed.

+##Important
+Please note that in order to take advantage of the entire object graph update feature you must follow the table, primary key naming convention like this: "[Table Name]Id".
+So if your table name is "Employee" then your primary key name should be "EmployeeId".

+One of planned changes, is to include the naming convention for a primary key "Id", "[Table Name]id", or any other Regex match in an array of matches.
+If you want to make use of these features right away create a issue and I will try to prioritize this for you.
+Or better yet, create a pull request!

 #Using the Get method and passing a fluent Func to it.
 	var items = _itemRepository.Get(filter: i => i.itemId == firstItemAttribute.itemId).ToList();

+Or, if your service has inherited IService<item>...

+	var items = _itemService.Get(filter: i => i.itemId == firstItemAttribute.itemId).ToList();